-The individual will be new to the position and given the significant tasks that we face, we must concentrate on providing guidance and support to the schools.
+To address the need for curricular support, the Superintendent has identified an employee who has experience in curriculum and instruction.
 Jefferson County School District is a very small district whose geographic location does not support the Closure Option.
 This option would require transporting students to neighboring districts.
 This option would increase the amount of time students would be transported to school exponentially.
 The significant increase in transportation time would put an undue stress on the students, especially those with special needs.
 In order to identify a company that has a proven record of effectiveness as a Charter, the district would need a substantial timeframe with which to conduct a review.
 Presently, the district wishes to maintain its current Board of Education and continue the partnership to improve education in Jefferson.

-Student assessment data and teacher performance data clearly indicate the need to focus on teaching and learning in order to improve student performance.
+Student assessment data and teacher performance data clearly indicate the need to focus on teaching and learning in order to improve student performance..
 Jefferson students need leaders who are willing to stay the course and who believe our students can compete at the highest levels.
 Further, an instructional leader at the district level is essential for district and student growth.
 To this end, we believe it is necessary to implement components of Option #4, External Operator.
 The implementation of components of this option allows the district to increase capacity and ensure systemic, sustainable improvement.